Skip to content

 Electrocardiogram Preparation:

-• Do not apply lotion, perfume or powder to the chest area prior to your appointment.
+• – Do not apply lotion or cream to the chest area.

 Learn more about Moose Jaw Cardiac Centre